Merzasphor/MWSE/docs/source/lua/type/tes3npcInstance.rst

     The previous object in parent collection's list.

 `race`_ (`tes3race`_)
+    Read-only.
 Quick access to the base NPC's race.

 `scale`_ (`number`_)
     The object's scale.